alexbakker17/Programming-for-Data-Science-Coursework/README.md

 The brief contains the information I was given about the task and the marking criteria.

 The data used was a csv file given called BankChurners.
-It containes data from the customers of a credit card company and whether they churn or not.
+It contains data from the customers of a credit card company and whether they churn or not.

 Mark Achieved: 88%